QuentinDubois-Polytech/Fortinet-Assessment/README.md

 # Fortinet-Assessment

-This project correspond to my response to the following Fortinet assessement subject.
+This project corresponds to my response to the following Fortinet assessment subject.

 ## Subject